r-lib/vctrs/tests/testthat/_snaps/slice-chop.md

       <error/vctrs_error_subscript_type>
       Error:
       !
 Can't subset elements.
+      Caused by error:
-      x Subscript must be numeric, not a <vctrs_foobar> object.
+      !
+Subscript must be numeric, not a <vctrs_foobar> object.

 # can ignore names in `list_unchop()` by providing a `zap()` name-spec (#232)